-The BTC Safe Alert emergency notification system is tested three (3) times a year by sending a test message to parts or all of the entire campus community.
-The tests are both announced and unannounced.
+The BTC Safe Alert emergency notification system is tested three (3) times a year by sending a test message to parts of or the entire campus community.
+The tests could be announced or unannounced.
 One test per year is accompanied by publicizing: